 Uber’s second-largest customer is its own driver.
 Since the driver is not an Uber employee and their vehicle is not Uber’s property – even though there are several lawsuits around the world in this regard – the company needs to offer them attractive working and payment conditions to keep its business running.

 As for regulators, Uber seeks compliance and responsibility within the law, within a threshold that also allows it to obey the laws of the market itself.

 Key Partners of Uber

-Uber’s most important key partner is its driver, without whom the company doesn’t reach the final costumer, doesn’t deliver its value proposition and therefore doesn’t produce revenue.
+Uber’s most important key partner is its driver, without whom the company doesn’t reach the final customer, doesn’t deliver its value proposition, and therefore doesn’t produce revenue.
 They are the supply side of the chain.

 Key Activities of Uber

 Uber’s two key activities are (1) developing and maintaining the app (and its algorithms) and (2) maintaining and improving engagement between riders and drivers.

 In order for these activities to work, its key activities also include marketing, communication between the parties, customer service, and more.

 Uber has two key resources: (1) the platform that connects drivers and riders, with a focus on continuous improvement of its resources and algorithms, and (2) the Uber brand itself, which is used in all cities where the company operates.